Abizern/fixbraces/README.md

 Once it is installed, you can run it from the command line.
 Either pass it the current directory ('.') or a path to a directory that contains source file.
 Alternatively, pass it a list of files.

+You can pass it a directory:

+    fixbraces aDirectory

+or even use '.' for the current directory:

+    fixbraces .

+Apply it ot a single file:

+    fixbraces aDirectory/SourceFile.m

+or a number of files:

+    fixbraces aDirectory/*.m

 Run `fixbraces --help` for details.